bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 No, but I'm not saying there's any other specific way to go.
 My guess is because there's so many different ways to go and not a lot of people are enthusiastic about building it, it's gonna be in a bike shedding-ish state for many more years.
-So my hope is that on Lightning we'll get all this sorted out more quickly and then maybe whatever happens on Lightning can be used, can be, can inspire on chain.
+So my hope is that on Lightning we'll get all this sorted out more quickly and then maybe whatever happens on Lightning can inspire on chain.
 Or for that matter maybe you just run your Lightning Node software and let it hand out some on-chain addresses when needed.
 So Lightning might be the default, but for big payments you do use on-chain, but you use all the Lightning protocol stuff, including the encryption and the routing and the 24-7 server to take care of generating on-chain addresses and verifying payments.
 Something like that.